glensc/nagios-plugin-check_raid/CONTRIBUTING.md

 In addition to problem description and perhaps proposed fix, please provide [debug output](#capture-debug-output-from-commands) from commands (include all command outputs, even if you think it is not neccessary), so that fixes and further development of the plugin will not cause configurations to fail.

-To include the output to github ticket, enclose the block between triple backticks:

-    ```
-    some output here...
-    ```

-Alternatively post outputs to some pastebin service, or [gist](https://gists.github.com).
-I recommend using [sprunge](http://sprunge.us/) due it's simple command line usage.

 It is very important that you **do provide** the command output, I can not support your usecase otherwise.

 ## Pull requests